A buzzword in recent times.

 That’s why this series is here to help demystify investing terms like SPAC for starters.

 SPAC stands for special purpose acquisition company.

-A SPAC is a “blank check” shell company that is designed to take private companies public without going through the traditional initial public offering (IPO) process.
+A SPAC is a “blank cheque” shell company that is designed to take private companies public without going through the traditional initial public offering (IPO) process.

 Even though SPACs have been around for many years, they picked up prominence in recent years, as seen from the Google Trends chart below:

 A SPAC has no commercial operations.
 That means it doesn’t make any products nor sells anything.
 The SPAC’s only assets are usually the money raised through its own IPO.

 After completing its IPO, the SPAC acquires or merges with an operating target company after getting shareholders’ approval.

 Shareholders rely on the management team (referred to as sponsors) that formed the SPAC to look for and acquire a target company.

 A typical timeline for a SPAC is usually 24 months, by which the SPAC has to complete its merger with the target company.

 Otherwise, the SPAC is liquidated and investors get their money back with interest.